Random Perturbations of Matrix Polynomials: Random matrix pencils and -selfadjoint random matrices

 \section{Random matrix pencils and $H$-selfadjoint random matrices}

 In this section we will employ the setting of random matrix pencils.
-Except one direct application in signal processing at the end of the section (Example \ref{eUU}) the theory is aimed on localisation of the spectrum of the products of matrices $H_NX_N$.
+The theory is aimed on localisation of the spectrum of the products of matrices $H_NX_N$.
 Although the linear pencil appear only in the proof of the main result (Theorem \ref{MainForX_N2}), its role here is crucial.
 In what follows $H_N$ is a nonrandom diagonal matrix

-and $X_N$ is a generalised Wigner or Marchenko-Pastur matrix.
-To prove a local limit law for the resolvent we need $n_N$ to be a slowly increasing sequence, while to count the number of eigenvalues converging to their limits we need $n_N$ to be constant.
+and $X_N$ is a generalised Wigner or random sample covariance matrix.
+To prove a limit law for the resolvent we need $n_N$ to be a slowly increasing sequence, while to count the number of eigenvalues converging to their limits we need $n_N$ to be constant.
 Note that unlike in the case of perturbations $X_N+A_N$ considered in Theorem \ref{matrixmain} we do not need to localise the spectrum near the real line, as the spectrum of $X_N$ is symmetric with respect to the real line and contains at most $n_N$ points in the upper half plane, see e.g. \cite{GLR}.
 The following theorem explains the behavior of all non-real eigenvalues of $H_NX_N$.
 It covers the results on locating the nonreal eigenvalues of $H_NX_N$ of \cite{MWPP} and \cite{Wojtylak12b}, where the case $n_N=1$ was considered.
 In addition, the convergence rate and formula for the resolvent are obtained.

 \begin{theorem} Let $n_N \leq \log N$ be a sequence of nonrandom natural numbers and let